The following notes summarize the presentation given at the TREENET Symposium in September 2000. The presentation summary included:

 - Woodhead Street West Beach

 10 Acer monspessulanum were planted in 2000 in Lily Street at Hilton.
-Stock was supplied in 10 liter bags by Freshfords Nurseries.
+The stock was supplied in 10-liter bags by Freshfords Nurseries.

 Acer x freemanii